 4.3.1 Introduction

 A virtualized network product class is the class of products that implement 3GPP defined network functionalities running on Network Function Virtualization Infrastructure (NFVI).
-The realistic deployment scenarios are summarized in ETSI NFV-SEC 001 [x], based on which a 3GPP network operator can deploy 3GPP defined functionalities in three modes:
+The realistic deployment scenarios are summarized in ETSI NFV-SEC 001 [7], based on which a 3GPP network operator can deploy 3GPP defined functionalities in three modes:

 - Mode 1.
 A network operator purchases 3GPP VNFs from its vendors and deploys it on a third party NFVI.